howard-community-college/ENES247_TRUC/lab10-FSM-Moore-Mealy/README.md

 The output of moore sequential is generated from the state register (D-flipflops) block.

-The next state is determined using the current input and current state
+The next state is determined using the current input and current state.